tarwn/lessthandot-hugo/blogs/content/posts/2009-10-22-windows-7-launch-in-new-york-city.md

 [<img src="http://farm4.static.flickr.com/3510/4035730917_119c175cd6.jpg" width="466" height="500" alt="Ballmer Inspecting" />][9]

-The 3D Batman game was cool looking…initially I thought that the screen was fuzzy but then I noticed that I needed to wear the special glasses on the table; after I put the glasses on the game looked really crisp and had that 3D look and feel.
+The 3D Batman game was cool looking...initially I thought that the screen was fuzzy but then I noticed that I needed to wear the special glasses on the table; after I put the glasses on the game looked really crisp and had that 3D look and feel.

 [<img src="http://farm3.static.flickr.com/2498/4036486848_66225f72df.jpg" width="500" height="375" alt="Batman 3D" />][10]